 How a Secured Card Works

 Many loans are secured by collateral, such as those taken out for the purchase of a car or a home.
 In contrast, standard credit cards offer borrowers loans that are not secured by any property or deposits that can be repossessed in case of default.
 Therefore, applicants for unsecured loans must first be able to show banks a significant credit history.
 On the other hand, almost any applicant will qualify for a secured credit card.
 With a secured card, the cardholder must first pay a security deposit that protects the bank against the risk of default.
 In all other ways, a secured card operates just like a standard credit card.
 Cardholders receive monthly bills that they must pay on time or incur interest and penalties.
 At the same time, banks will report payment information to the credit bureaus, allowing cardholders to build their credit history.

-What to Look for in a Secure Card
+What to Look for in a Secured Card

 Your first priority in shopping for a secured card will be to stick with a reputable bank and avoid the numerous products with high interest rates and unreasonable fees.
 Shoppers should look for a card with a low annual fee and perhaps one that might earn interest on their deposit.
 Finally, applicants should be aware that not all banks guarantee acceptance, so those with outstanding liens or a recent bankruptcy will not qualify for some of these cards.